AxaFrance/oidc-client/readme.md

 ## About

 These libraries is used to manage client authentication.
-It uses the libraries ["App-AuthJS"](https://github.com/openid/AppAuth-JS).
+V4 uses the libraries ["App-AuthJS"](https://github.com/openid/AppAuth-JS) instead of oidc-client.

-In the v4 we have chosen to remove a lot the surface API in order to simplify usage.
+In the v4 we have chosen to remove a lot the surface API in order to simplify usage and enforce security.
 In this version you can use a ServiceWorker that will hide the refresh_token and access_token (for more security).

 - Simple :